ecstasoy/RPC-Framework/README.md

 - Document public APIs
 - Keep code modular and maintainable

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please:
-- Create an issue in the repository
-- Contact the maintainers
-- Check existing documentation

-## Acknowledgments

-Thanks to all contributors who have helped make this framework better!